Calculate Company Value Using Common Rules of Thumb (with Examples)

 • Not suitable for large and very complex companies

-• Not suitable for companies whose value is primarily determined by intangible assets, intellectual property, future growth potential or strong brands
+• Not suitable for companies whose value is mainly determined by intangible assets, intellectual property, future growth potential, or strong brands

 Example: a small manufacturing company